buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 Characters exposed to boiling oil, campfires, non-instantaneous magical fires may see their clothes, hair, or equipment catch fire.
 Spells specify if they are capable of starting a fire.

 Characters at risk of catching fire can make a Reflex Saving Throw with DC 15 to avoid this fate.
-If a character's clothes or hair catch fire, they immediately suffer 1d6 damage.
+If a character' \*\*s clothes or hair catch fire, they immediately suffer 1d6 damage.
 For each subsequent round, the burning character must make another Reflex Saving Throw.
 Failure indicates that they suffer another 1d6 damage in that round.
 Success indicates that the fire has gone out (once they pass the Saving Throw, they are no longer on fire).

 A character who catches fire can automatically extinguish the flames by jumping into enough water to put them out.
 If there are no large quantities of water available, rolling on the ground or smothering the flame with cloaks or similar can grant the character +1d6 to the Saving Throw.